 - Blended rotations that offer a near even mix of inpatient and outpatient responsibility.
 These units include nephrology, infectious diseases and cardiology, which help ensure residents become skilled at diagnosing and managing disease from initial presentation to chronic states, and through the most severe manifestations.

-- A unique opportunity to participate in a year-long, intensive Ambulatory Medicine Block Assignment.
+- A unique opportunity to participate in a month-long, intensive Ambulatory Medicine Block Assignment.
 View the complete list of ambulatory medicine block assignments further below.

 During ambulatory medicine block rotations, residents spend half of their time within their continuity clinic to build their practice and the other half working in a variety of outpatient subspecialty clinics.
 Residents are partnered with an attending staff member in non-internal medicine domains to develop clinical skills not often developed by most internists, such as: